fewnew/art74-fall2019/small-assignments/08-VirtualPlant/Gerardo_cruz_virtualplant.md

 Crawling clove

-This plant is able to purify polluted water and areas affected by radiation from power plants. it can be located anywhere were there is a hazard against nature.
+This plant is able to purify polluted water and areas affected by radiation from power plants.
+It can be located anywhere were there is a hazard against nature.
+The contamination is the creator of this plant to combat itself harm against the ecosystem.